jkitsao/Akan-names/README.md

 ## Tech stack used for development

-> Different aspects of technology that poer the website
+> Different aspects of technology that power the website

 | Tecnology used&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description                                                        |
 | -------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------ |